 - Motivation letter: please always write the motivation letter in English, even if you are to study in another language.
 It is necessary to submit a separate letter for each university.
 The motivation letter should tackle following points:

-- What are your reasons (academic, professional or possibly personal), why are you interested in studying in the given country/region and at the given university?
+- You explain what are your reasons (academic, professional and personal), why are you interested in mobility in the given country/region and at the given university

-- What are your academic aims and objectives for your stay (study/research)?
+- You mention what are your specific academic aims and objectives for your stay and you specify the topics or activities which you will cover during your stay

-- Proof of knowledge of language of instruction (check it here!)
+- Proof of knowledge of the language of instruction (check it here!)

 - If the university requires English at level C1/C2, it is necessary to prove this with a relevant certificate (TOEFL, IELTS, CAE, CPE, etc.)

-- To prove English at level B2, aside from the aforementioned certificates (or FCE), you can take the CIC language test (beware, the examination dates usually do not coincide with the Erasmus+ ICM selection process).
+- To prove English at level B2, aside from the aforementioned certificates (or FCE), you can take the CZS language test (beware, the examination dates usually do not coincide with the Erasmus+ ICM selection process).

 - Other possible confirmations of language proficiency: confirmation of English language studies, previous participation in a long-term study placement/traineeship abroad, confirmation from an MU instructor of passing a course at a particular language level (you can use the Language Proficiency Report form in the Documents section), a document on passing a language course/test at a specific level, school-leaving certificate (translated to English) and others.

-- Please note that these documents may gain a poorer points score than international certificates.
+- Please note that these documents may gain a lower points score than international certificates.